ultral/ansible_docker_centos/README.md

-# ansible-docker-centos
+# ansible_docker_centos
-ansible role for installing docker on centos
+Ansible role for installing docker on CentOS